Kir-Antipov/mc-publish/README.md

-## Publish Minecraft Mods - GitHub Action
+# Publish Minecraft Plugins & Mods - GitHub Action

 [![GitHub tag](https://img.shields.io/github/tag/Kir-Antipov/mc-publish.svg?cacheSeconds=3600)](https://github.com/Kir-Antipov/mc-publish/releases/latest)
 [![GitHub build status](https://img.shields.io/github/workflow/status/Kir-Antipov/mc-publish/ci/master?cacheSeconds=3600)](https://github.com/Kir-Antipov/mc-publish/actions/workflows/ci.yml)
 [![GitHub license](https://img.shields.io/github/license/Kir-Antipov/mc-publish.svg?cacheSeconds=36000)](https://github.com/Kir-Antipov/mc-publish#readme)

-The `Publish Minecraft Mods` action helps you upload assets of your Minecraft mods to GitHub Releases, Modrinth and CurseForge.
-This is a cross-platform action that runs on any environment.
+This action helps you upload assets of your Minecraft mods & plugins to GitHub Releases, Modrinth, CurseForge, Polymart, MCM, and hopefully Hangar soon.
+This is a fork of mc-publish, with it losing it's cross platform functionality and adding the ability to automatically publish plugins to their respective platorms and it converts your Markdown to BBCode when necessary.

+Some plugin platforms do not have functionatlity to upload assets/updates to their platform.
+So, we act like a regular user and upload it ourselves.

 ### 📖 Usage